ntucllab/libact/docs/overview.rst

 QueryStrategy
 -------------
-A :py:class:`libact.base.interfaces.QueryStrategy` object represents an implementation active learning algorithm.
+A :py:class:`libact.base.interfaces.QueryStrategy` object implements an active learning algorithm.
 Each QueryStrategy object is associated with a Dataset object.
 When a QueryStrategy object is initialized, it will automatically register its update method as a callback function to the associated Dataset to be informed of any Dataset updates.
 The make_query method of a QueryStrategy object returns the identifier of an unlabeled example that the object (active learning algorithm) wants to query.